How to Hide Apps on iPhone

 Hide Apps in a folder on your Home Screen

 Fill the folder with all of the apps you want to hide.
 Then tap and hold the entire folder and move it to the last page of your Home Screen.
-This works on every iPhone generation up to iPhone X.
+This works on every iPhone generation up to hiding apps on iPhone X.

 If you do not want people to see the apps at all, fill the folder with more apps, so the hidden apps move to page 2 of the folder.

-For example to hide Snapchat or WhatsApp just move it to a folder and add your other social media apps to the folder so snapchat move to page 2 of your folder.
+For example to hide Snapchat or hide WhatsApp on iPhone just move the app to a folder and add your other social media apps to the same folder so Snapchat or WhatsApp move to page 2 of your folder.
+This way the app will no longer be visible at first glance and you can still use it.

 Delete Apps from Home Screen